evkx/evkx.github.io/content/models/porsche/macan/macan/_index.md

 You can choose between two sound systems on the Porsche Macan.

-- With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
+- ** BOSE® Surround Sound System**: This system features 14 speakers and delivers a maximum output of 710 watts.
-- With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1470 watts.
+- ** Burmester® 3D High-End Surround Sound System**: This system features 21 speakers and delivers a maximum output of 1470 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights